Somnibyte/Othello-AI-Game/README.md

 Othello/Reversi game with AI built in using minimax algorithim and a simple static evaluation function.

 # Install/Run
-Open your terminal and type:
+Open your termina directory and type:

+`cd Othello`

  `clear && javac Othello.java && java Othello`